-Living arrangements: Residents are required to live in the room and residence hall designated to them by the College Preparation Program and may not sleep over in any other hall or room.
+Living arrangements: Students are required to live in the room and residence hall designated to them by the College Prep Program and may not sleep over in any other hall or room.
+Residential students staying off campus must complete an "Off Campus/Overnight Stay Form" and receive approval by the residential team before departure.

-Curfew: All College Prep students must check in at the residence hall with a Resident Advisor by 10 p.m., Sunday-Thursday and 11 p.m., Friday- Saturday, unless accompanied by a staff member of the College Preparation Program.
+Curfew: All College Prep students must check in at the residence hall with a Resident Advisor by 10 p.m., Sunday-Thursday and 11 p.m., Friday-Saturday, unless accompanied by a staff member of the College Preparation Program.
 Residents are required to remain inside the residence hall from curfew until 6 a.m. every day.
 Failure to check in and leaving the hall after check-in without permission are serious violations and will be dealt with accordingly.

-Quiet hours: Monday-Friday 11 p.m.-9 a.m., and 12 a.m.-10 a.m., Saturday-Sunday.
+Quiet hours: Monday-Friday 11 p.m.-9 a.m., and 12 a.m., 10 a.m., Saturday-Sunday.
 Students may play music softly with room doors closed.
 This rule does not apply to common areas designated by Resident Advisors.

-Off-campus stays: Except in the case of emergencies, college credit students may request up to two evenings away for every two weeks attending the program.
+Off-campus stays: Except in the case of emergencies, students may request up to two evenings away for every 2-weeks attending the program.
 Off-campus stays must be authorized at least 24 hours in advance by the student's parent or legal guardian and the Resident Director.
-CPP IN FOCUS participants will be permitted off-campus stays in special circumstances, and should discuss this with the Resident Director individually.
+For special circumstances, please contact the College Prep Office and/or Resident Director.